-In this study, we collected 159 pollen records, covering most of China, for the MH period (6000±500 14C yr BP) (Fig. 1).
-Notably, according to IntCal13 (Reimer et al., 2013), the MH time slice 6000±500 14C yr BP is about 6800 Cal BP (the average value), which is not totally consistent with the "mid-Holocene" used in CMIP5/PMIP3 experiment (6000 Cal BP).
-But for a better comparison with BIOME6000 (in which the MH is defined as 6000±500 14C yr BP), we decided to choose the pollen data at 6000±500 14C yr BP in our study.
-In the 159 records, 65 were from the China Quaternary Pollen Database (CQPD, 2000), three were original datasets obtained for our study, and the others were digitized from pollen diagrams in published papers with a recalculation of pollen percentages based on the total number of terrestrial pollen types.
-These digitized 91 pollen records were selected according to three criteria: (1) clearly readable pollen diagrams with a reliable chronology with the minimum of three independent age control points since the LGM; (2) including the pollen taxa during 6000±500 14C yr BP period with a minimum sampling resolution of 1000 years per sample; (3) abandon the pollen records if the published paper mentions the influence of human activity.
-For the age control, different dating methods are utilized in the collected pollen records, we applied CalPal 2007 (Weninger et al., 2007) to correct 14C age into calendar age so that they can be contrasted with each other.
+In this study, we collected 159 pollen records covering most of China for the MH period $(6000 \pm 500^{14} \text{C yr BP})$ (Fig. 1).
+Notably, according to IntCal13 (Reimer et al., 2013), the MH time slice of $6000 \pm 500^{14} \text{C yr BP}$ is about 6800 cal BP (the average value), which is not totally consistent with the "mid-Holocene" used in the CMIP5-PMIP3 experiment (6000 cal BP).
+But for a better comparison with BIOME6000 (in which the MH is defined as $6000 \pm 500^{14} \text{C yr BP}$), we decided to choose the pollen data at $6000 \pm 500^{14} \text{C yr BP}$ in our study.
+In the 159 records, 65 were from the China Quaternary Pollen Database (CQPD, 2000), 3 were original datasets obtained for our study and the others were digitized from pollen diagrams in published papers with a recalculation of pollen percentages based on the total number of terrestrial pollen types.
+These digitized 91 pollen records were selected according to three criteria: (1) clearly readable pollen diagrams with a reliable chronology and a minimum of three independent age control points since the Last Glacial Maximum (LGM); (2) including the pollen taxa during the 6000 ± 500^{14} C yr BP period with a minimum sampling resolution of 1000 years per sample; and (3) abandoning the pollen records if the published paper mentions the influence of human activity.
+For the age control, different dating methods are utilized in the collected pollen records, and we applied CalPal 2007 (Weninger et al., 2007) to correct 14C age into calendar age so that they can be contrasted with each other.
 For lacustrine records, if the specific carbon pool age is mentioned in the literature, the calendar age is corrected after deducting the carbon pool.
-Otherwise, the influence of carbon pool is not considered.
+Otherwise, the influence of the carbon pool is not considered.
 The age-depth model for the pollen records was estimated by linear interpolation between adjacent available dates or by regression.
-Using ranking schemes from the Cooperative Holocene Mapping Project, the quality of dating control for the mid-Holocene was assessed by assigning a rank from 1 to 7.
-70% of the records used in our study fell into the first and second classes (see Table 1 for detailed information) according to the Webb 1-7 standards (Webb, III T., 1985).
-Vegetation type was quantitatively reconstructed using biomization (Prentice et al., 1996), following the classification of plant functional types (PFTs) and biome assignment in China by the Members of China Quaternary Pollen Data (CQPD, 2000), which has been widely tested in surface sediment.
-The new sites (91 digitized data and three original data) added to our database improved the spatial coverage of pollen records, especially in the northwest, the Tibetan Plateau, the Loess Plateau and southern regions, where the data in the previous databases are very limited.
-Modern monthly mean climate variables investigated in this study, including temperature, precipitation and cloudiness (total cloud fraction), have been collected for each modern pollen site based on the datasets (1951-2001) from 657 meteorological observation stations over China (China Climate Bureau, China Ground Meteorological Record Monthly Report, 1951- kept the same with PI conditions, which are derived from the digital world soil map produced by the Food and Agricultural organization (FAO) (FAO, 1995).
-Atmospheric CO2 concentration for the MH was taken from ice core records (EPICA community members 2004), and was set at 270 ppmv.
+Using ranking schemes from the Cooperative Holocene Mapping Project, the quality of dating control for the mid-Holocene was assessed by assigning a rank from 1 to 7; 70% of the records used in our study fell into the first and second classes (see Table 1 for detailed information) according to the Webb 1-7 standards (Webb III, 1985).
+Vegetation type was quantitatively reconstructed using biomization (Prentice et al., 1996), following the classification of plant functional types (PFTs) and biome assignment in China by the Members of the China Quaternary Pollen Database (CQPD, 2000), which has been widely tested in surface sediment.
+The new sites (91 digitized data points and 3 original data points) added to our database improved the spatial coverage of pollen records, especially in the northwest, the Tibetan Plateau, the Loess Plateau and southern regions, where the data in the previous databases are very limited.